sunpeng1995/beancount_importer/README.md

 2. Add the exported moneywiz3 file `report.csv` to current folder.
 3. Fill the `expenses`, `incomes`, `accounts`, `tags` in `example.map.json`.
 The key is value in your moneywiz3, and the value is what your want in beancount record.
 4. Run `python gen_account.py > account.bean` to open your account.
-5. Run `python moneywiz_converter.py > temp.bean` to generate beancount records.
+5. Run `python moneywiz_converter.py path-to-moneywiz-exported.csv > temp.bean` to generate beancount records.
 6. Check and combine with your original beancount document.